 Whenever it is deemed that a student is not in the proper area, the counselors will work with the student in order to find a more suitable occupational area.
 It is expected that generally; this will occur during the first two or three months of the student's training.
 Since most applicants know, prior to enrollment, what their interests are, transfers are rarely necessary.

 Enrollment/Orientation

-Students must attend a school orientation the first day of enrollment.
+Students must attend a school orientation the first day of enrollment or prior to first day.
 The orientation includes information on enrollment procedures, school policies, and financial aid options.

 Less than Full-Time Status